top of page

 History: Methodist Episcopal - Erie Conference.
 The original Erie Circuit included portions of Warren County as early as 1806, with Reverend Robert Richford Roberts having preached in Warren that year.
 In 1812, Reverend Jacob Young, Presiding Elder of the Ohio District, held a Quarterly Meeting on the Conewango, a short distance above the village of Warren.
 Bishop McKendree was present at this meeting.
 In 1817, Reverend Ira Eddy organized a Methodist Class on the banks of the Allegheny two or three miles below Warren.

 In 1830, Reverend James Gillmore was appointed to the Youngsville Circuit and found the small Class still worshipping below the village.
 An extensive revival that year increased the Class to about seventy members, and the meeting place was transferred to a Schoolhouse in the town.
 The Reverend Elkannah P. Steadman led in the building of the first Church on Third Avenue, a brick building, in 1833.
 In 1836, it became a Station appointment and was chartered.
 This Church was replaced by a larger structure on the same site, dedicated on September 19, 1886.
-In 1910, a Sunday school center was added in 1927 under Reverend Charles T. Greer; the congregation built and occupied the Gothic Church building, which includes a sanctuary, Chapel, and educational unit.
+In 1910, a Sunday school center was established, and in 1927, Reverend Charles T. Greer added a Sunday school center.
+The congregation then built and occupied the Gothic Church building, which features a sanctuary, a Chapel, and an educational unit.
 The membership in 1968 was 951.
 The membership on January 1, 2003, was 609.

 Ready for dedication .jpg